High School Fellowship in Biomedical Research

 At the end of the summer, students are required to give an oral presentation with slides, as well as prepare a final written report describing their research project, techniques and processes learned, and how the experience was useful to the student both academically and personally.
 The students meet periodically with their mentors to prepare and review the content of the oral presentations and written reports.
 Students are expected to devote 35 hours a week to the program.
 Students are given a stipend to defray commuting or other expenses they are expected to incur.

 The dates for the 2020 Program are June 22 to August 14.
-This program gives preference to students enrolled in the Philadelphia School District, students who do not live and attend school in the immediate Philadelphia area are not eligible.
-Interested students, who are at least 16 years old, should submit a one-page letter describing their research interest and career goals.
-The letter should also include a phone number/email address where the student can be contacted.
+This program gives preference to students enrolled in the Philadelphia School District.
+Students who do not live and attend school in the immediate Philadelphia area are not eligible.
+Interested students, who are at least 16 years old, should complete the application here and submit a one-page letter describing their research interest and career goals.
 A letter of recommendation from a science teacher and a transcript should also be submitted.
 The deadline for submission is March 27, 2020.
 This material should be sent to:

 Dr. William Wunner, Director Academic Affairs